lone-pro/Website-Ecom/NewDocker/readme.txt

-Steps to Connect via Docker (Docker Folder)
+Steps to Connect via Docker (NewDocker Folder)

     1. Ensure you have Docker Desktop installed and log in your account.
     2. Download the data_export.sql.